NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/client-side storage/Decrypting IndexedDB in private mode of Gecko-based browsers.md

 > Currently, attempting decryption at the extracted page level is possible, but to reconstruct the original encrypted DB file, one would need to explore various combinations.
 Therefore, the carving algorithm for entire DB and BLOB files are not completed

 A proof-of-concept tool was developed to test the algorithm in real-case scenario:
-- Test results show that if a PC with an active private session of Geckobased browsers can be acquired, it is possible to decrypt 100% of the encrypted data related to IndexedDB
+- Test results show that if a PC with an active private session of Gecko-based browsers can be acquired, it is possible to decrypt 100% of the encrypted data related to IndexedDB

 ---
 #### References